Conch: Culinary use

-The meat of conches are often eaten raw in salads or cooked in burgers, chowders, fritters, and gumbos.
+The meat of conches is often eaten raw in salads or cooked in burgers, chowders, fritters, and gumbos.
 Conch is indigenous to the Caribbean and West Indies.
 Conch is particularly popular in the Bahamas, Turks and Caicos, and Jamaica.
-Conch has been widely consumed in The Bahamas, where it is popular cooked into fritters, since the settlement of the islands by the Lucayan people although the increasing harvest of juvenile conches has negatively impacted their population.
+Conch has been widely consumed in the Bahamas—where it is popular cooked into fritters—since the settlement of the islands by the Lucayan people; in recent years, increased harvesting of juveniles has negatively impacted the conch population.
 In Jamaica conch is eaten in stews and curries.
 In the Dominican Republic, Grenada, and Haiti, conch is commonly eaten in curries or in a spicy soup.
 It is locally referred to as lambi.
 In Puerto Rico, conch is served as a ceviche, often called ensalada de carrucho (conch salad), consisting of raw conch marinated in lime juice, olive oil, vinegar, garlic, green peppers, and onions.
 It is also used to fill empanadas.

 In Panama, conch is known as cambombia and is often served as ceviche de cambombia, consisting of raw conch marinated in lime juice, chopped onions, finely chopped habaneros, and often vinegar.

 Conch is very popular in Italy and among Italian Americans.
 Called sconcigli, it is eaten in a variety of ways, but most often in salads or cooked in a sauce for pasta.
 It is often included as one of the dishes prepared for the Feast of the Seven Fishes.

 In East Asian cuisines, conch is often cut into thin slices and then steamed or stir-fried.

-Eighty per cent of the queen conch meat in international trade is imported into the United States.
-The Florida Keys were a major source of queen conches until the 1970s, but the conches are now scarce and all harvesting of them in Florida waters is prohibited and individuals who have harvested them have been punished by law enforcement.
+Eighty percent of the queen conch meat in international trade is imported into the United States.
+The Florida Keys were a major source of queen conches until the 1970s, but the conches are now scarce and all harvesting of them in Florida waters is prohibited and individuals who have harvested them have been jailed.

 Festival

-In the Turks and Caicos Islands, the Conch Festival is held in November each year at the Three Queens Bar/Restaurant in Blue Hills.
+In the Turks and Caicos Islands, a Conch Festival is held in November each year at the Three Queens bar/restaurant in Blue Hills.
 Local restaurateurs compete for the best and most original conch dishes, which are then judged by international chefs.
 Other competitions, events, and music performances occur.

 Fritters

-Conch fritters are commonly served in The Bahamas and the Florida Keys.
+Conch fritters are commonly served in the Bahamas and the Florida Keys.
 The dish is popular in Bahamian restaurants and was described by Time as "the Bahamas' own original fast food".

-They are also popular in Florida, where they are typically served with Key lime mustard.
+They are also popular in Florida, where they are typically served with key lime mustard.
 The DNA of fried conch fritters exported to Florida from the Bahamas have been analyzed by researchers to study queen conch populations.

 The meat of a conch is minced before cooking to tenderize it.
 The mince is then mixed into a seasoned fritter batter made of cornmeal, chopped vegetables, typically including onions, bell peppers, celery and jalapeños.
 Lemon juice, tomato paste, black pepper and creole seasoning are commonly used.
 The batter mixture is then formed into balls and deep-fried.
 They are served with various dipping sauces, such as cocktail sauce, mayonnaise or ketchup.